Finley-Klee/Windows-10-VM/README.md

 In this project I am beginning the set up of a home lab by creating a virtual instance of Windows 10 in Virtual Box on my personal laptop.

 <h2>Description</h2>
 As part of my Masterschool course I created a home lab using Virtual Box to participate in projects during our live sessions.
 This project details the creation of a virtual Windows 10 machine which will be used both as a "victim" machine for testing as well as for analysis.
-Since the Windows 10 machine will also be used for incident analysis, I am adding Mandiant's Flare-VM to this machine.
+Since the Windows 10 machine will also be used for incident analysis, I am adding Sysmon and Mandiant's Flare-VM to this machine.

 <h2>Utilities Used</h2>

 - <b>Virtual Box</b>
+- <b>Windows Group Policy</b>
-- <b>Number 2</b>
+- <b>PowerShell</b>

 <h2>Environments Used </h2>